vuejs/rfcs/active-rfcs/0000-remove-data-object-declaration.md

 # Adoption strategy

 Since it's not a common pattern to have an `object` declaration in root instance migration should be fairly easy.
+The impact of this change is also minimized due to the root mounting API change in v3 (where you always use a root component).

 Migration itself is straightforward: